blazium-engine/blazium-docs/about/introduction.rst

 with attribution to "*Juan Linietsky, Ariel Manzur, and the Godot Engine community*" unless otherwise noted.

-*Have fun reading and making games with Godot Engine!*
+*Have fun reading and making games with Blazium Engine!*